Zhtwn/DBIx-Class-InflateColumn-DateTime-WithTimeZone/README.md

 any guarantee that will not change.

 This component does not yet validate the timezone column data type or size.
-This may result in
+This may result in database exceptions if the time zone length is greater than the timezone\_source column length.

 ## Implementation Details